President of Breakthrough Developmental Services

 How can I help my child will learn more with your program?

 With our programs, the best way to help your child is to be an active participant.
 Our programs need consistency and commitment to work well.
 I have found that parents who take an active role have the children that progress further faster.
 I like to remind parents that faith in your child’s abilities is important.

 How long do most clients stay with you?

 Length of time depends on individual needs.
 Clients can discontinue use of services at any time.
 I have had people stay for 6 months and others stay for 8 years.
 We always have specific and measurable objectives in mind.
 When beginning new programs we ask parents to help us determine appropriate goals for their child.

 What forms of payment do you accept?

 We accept debit and credit cards, checks and the Autism Waiver (in Maryland only).
 We are also an in network provider for Aetna Insurance and a non-participating provider for CareFirst BCBS.
-For information relate to a specific program, click here to schedule a Get Acquainted Call with a representative.

 Do you take every client you meet with?